dracuxan/debian-dots/README.md

 > [!WARNING]\
 > Under _**active development**_, expect changes.
 Existing configuration files will be overwritten.
 Please make a backup of any files you wish to keep before proceeding.
-> Compatable Package Managers: apt and pacman
+> Compatable Package Managers: pacman

 1. Clone the repository to your preferred location: